 Decay.
 A piece from our portfolio.
 Taken at Blue Lake in Wai-O-Tapu

-Once you’ve bought your tickets and gone through the security gates – yep, they have security checking tickets and stamping hand – your senses will be hit with their first wave of what Wai-O-Tapu has to offer… the smell.
+Once you’ve bought your tickets and gone through the security gates – yep, they have security checking tickets and stamping hands – your senses will be hit with their first wave of what Wai-O-Tapu has to offer… the smell.

-Don’t worry.
-It isn’t the toilets or drains, it’s actually coming from the ground!
-The earth is high in Sulphur around Rotorua, thanks to all the volcanic activity that’s been happening over the years.
 When the sulphur is released into the atmosphere, it, unfortunately, causes the eggy smell that you’ll experience for your entire time in and around Rotorua.

 I wish I could tell you that you’ll get used to it, but for me, it hit me like a tonne of bricks every time I passed through a cloud of steam.
 I thought I had a strong stomach when it came to smells, Rotorua taught me otherwise!